SaraMathews/My-Healthy-Mind/README.md

 ### View Past Journal entries

 - This feature lets the user view their past journal entries as a list, in a convenient way.
 When the user clicks on the list item for the journal they want to view, it expands to view the journal content.
-To collapse the opened jounal the user can click on the list item again.
+To collapse the opened journal the user can click on the list item again.
 - The ability to view past journals allows the user to look back and reflect on previous days, thoughts, and feelings.

 ![Past Journals](docs/past_journals.png)